 Kim Kardashian has famously said that she doesn’t smile often, because it causes wrinkles.
 But what is a life without laughing and letting it show on your face?
 That’s literally no fun.
 So for those of us who want to experience enjoyment and show it, there are ways to do this while temporarily softening those lines etched in your skin.

 It’s true that wrinkles can be created by repeated movements — for example, when you grin, you may notice crinkles and folds around the outer parts of your eyes.
-Let’s discuss what these are and the way many people (and likely even friends of yours) are treating this area, so you can crack up and keep your skin looking smooth at the same time.
+(They're commonly called crow's feet.)
+Let’s discuss what crow's feet are and the way many people (and likely even friends of yours) are treating this area, so you can crack up and keep your skin looking smooth at the same time.

 First, What Are Crow’s Feet?

 Crow’s feet are the fine lines that fan out from the corners of our eyes when we smile and are caused by the repeated contraction of the muscles that surround your eyes.
 (In case you were wondering, the medical term for these muscles is orbicularis oculi; drop that one on your derm at your next appointment if you’re looking to impress.)
 As you might have guessed, they get their name because their pattern is nearly identical to that of a crow’s bony feet.

 “People who smile a lot or spend a lot of time in the sun may start to notice [crow's feet] as early as their late teens and early twenties, but these lines may become more pronounced as we age,” notes Suzanne Friedler, MD, who serves as clinical instructor of dermatology at Mount Sinai Medical Center.